DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Evaluation

 \section{Evaluation}

 We first evaluate DRAMatic's performance compared to previous work, which also implements NTT operations on UPMEM PIM \cite{DBLP:Unine-UPMEM-HE}, which we will refer to as $\textit{MHY}^\textit{+}$.
 Both implementations run on our PIM test machine, which is equipped with two Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Silver 4216 CPUs, 256 GB of standard DDR4 memory, and 4 UPMEM PIM DIMMs with a total capacity of 32 GB, 8 DPU ranks, and 512 DPUs (509 usable).
-In addition to measuring execution time, we also measure the power consumption of the machine using a GUDE Expert Power Control 8221 metered Power Distribution Unit (PDU).
+When measuring execution time, we separately measure the time required for data transfer, DPU computation, and data retrieval.
+Additionally, we also measure the power consumption of the machine using a GUDE Expert Power Control 8221 metered Power Distribution Unit (PDU).
 This PDU measures the power consumption ``at the wall'', \ie, full system power, including power conversion losses.
 A significant difference between $\text{MHY}^+$ and DRAMatic, is that $\text{MHY}^+$ offloads individual NTT stages onto DPUs, which has large copying and synchronization overhead, while DRAMatic instead offloads the whole NTT operation at once.
 DRAMatic also utilizes the techniques described above, like RNS, custom multiplications and careful MRAM buffering, to improve performance.
 We test both implementations with 128 DPUs and a polynomial length of 2048, with a corresponding coefficient size of 54-bit\footnote{This combination achieves 128-bit security according to the Homomorphic Encryption Standard \cite{HomomorphicEncryptionSecurityStandard}}.
 We do not test longer polynomials, because $\text{MHY}^+$ only supports NTT on coefficients up to 64-bit, which also limits the operations that can be homomorphically evaluated (see \autoref{sec:related-work-unine}).
 DRAMatic does not have this limitation, but we use the same parameters here for comparability.
+The raw results are listed in \autoref{sec:appendix-raw-results} (\autoref{tab:raw-results-7}).